Bruno of Querfurt

 Bruno of Querfurt, O.S.B.
-Cam., (Brun von Querfurt; c.
-974 – 14 February or 9 March 1009), also known as Brun, was a Christian missionary bishop, Camaldolese monk and martyr, who was beheaded in Prussia, near the border of Kievan Rus and Lithuania for trying to spread Christianity.
-He is also called the second "Apostle of the Prussians".
+Cam.
+(Brun von Querfurt; c.
+974 – 14 February or 9 March 1009), also known as Brun, was a Christian missionary, bishop, Camaldolese monk and martyr.
+He was active in the eastern regions of the Holy Roman Empire and became one of the leading figures in the early Christian missions to the peoples of northeastern Europe.
+Bruno was killed in Prussia, near the frontier of Kyivan Rus' and Lithuania, while attempting to convert the Old Prussians to Christianity.
+He is venerated as the "Second Apostle of the Prussians".